saminaqazi123456/neighbor_connect/README.md

 - User can select more than one category
 - User can message (SMS) other users via email
 - User can chat with other users
+- User can go back and update their own published posts
+- User can remove their own post
+- User can add new category but not remove or change the existing ones.
+Only admin can do that.

 ## Wireframes